-The holy grail of inventory management is never having to actual manage inventory.
+The holy grail of inventory management is never having to actually manage inventory.
 If it sounds too good to be true, that's because it is.
-The closest you can get to forgetting about taking inventory is having a system setup for perpetual inventory.
+The closest you can get to forgetting about taking inventory is having a system set up for perpetual inventory.

 Luckily, the Backbar point-of-sale integration with Square allows you to create a perpetual inventory system!